-7.2.5 Pile Removal at Coeyman's staging area
+8.2.5 Pile Removal at Coeyman's staging area

+steel piles were installed to support finger trestles at the Coeymans staging area.
 After the final bridge assembly is transported from the Coeymans site, the trestles will be removed.
 A double walled silt curtain will be installed surrounding the trestles prior to demolition activities.
 A vibratory hammer will remove the piles.
 Noise associated with removing the piles is expected to be the same as during pile installation with the vibratory hammer.
 Therefore, increased underwater noise is not expected to extend beyond the silt curtain.
 Similarly, any increase in turbidity and suspended sediment will be contained within the silt curtain.
 No shortnose or Atlantic sturgeon will be exposed to any effects of pile removal due to the presence of the silt curtain.

-7.3 Effects of Vessel Traffic
+8.3 Effects of Vessel Traffic

-On September 11, 2015 FHWA requested reinitiation of formal consultation with us in response in part to increased concern regarding potential vessel strike effects for sturgeon in the Hudson River, and the realization that the use of fast-moving crew boats had not been considered in previous Opinions.
-Past Opinions only considered effects of tug boats travelling at less than six knots.
+On September 11, 2015, FHWA requested reinitiation of formal consultation with us in response in part to increased concern regarding potential vessel strike effects for sturgeon in the Hudson River, and the realization that the use of fast-moving crew boats had not been considered in previous Opinions.
+Prior to the June 2016 Opinion, the previous Opinions only considered effects of tug boats travelling at less than six knots.
 FHWA submitted a final Biological Evaluation (BE) to us on January 6, 2016, and provided additional information through June 16, 2016.
-The purpose of the following analysis is to assess the potential for project vessels to strike and kill sturgeon in the vicinity of the project over the remaining three years of construction.
+Updated information on vessel operations, including the use of vessels to transport the pieces of the existing bridge as it is demolished, was provided in a September 2016 BE with supplemental information provided through December 16, 2016.
+The purpose of the following analysis is to assess the potential for project vessels to strike and kill sturgeon in the vicinity of the project over the remaining two years of construction and demolition.
+Project vessels are defined to include vessels involved in construction of the new bridge as well as vessels involved in demolition of the exiting bridge and transport of materials to disposal sites.